contactandyc/another-c-library/2_timing.md

 We include the interface (or header file) we just created in the first line.
 The rest of the code above has already been discussed.

-To understand the rest of the code, it is helpful to consider what it looked like prior to using the timer object.
+Considering what the code looked like before using the timer object offers insight into understanding the code.

 Consider the following code from <i>illustrations/2_timing/8_timer</i>
 ```c